Corruption in Tajikistan: Healthcare

-Health workers are generally not well paid, and rely on gifts and bribes to supplement their income.
+Health workers are generally not well paid and rely on gifts and bribes to supplement their income.
 Many citizens must pay bribes in order to receive supposedly free medical care or to secure a hospital bed.
 Since many healthcare professionals received their degrees as a result of payment instead of education, the quality of care is often poor, and the best practitioners can demand an even higher bribe than might otherwise be asked.
 Conventional knowledge is that those who can afford it would better spend their money bribing a customs official for a visa to Russia to access healthcare there.

 Universities

 As a rule, young people must pay sizeable bribes to get into universities and receive better grades.
 A salient example of this is the Tajikistani healthcare system.
-Many healthcare professionals in Tajikistan receive their degree in medicine via a two-year university correspondence course, at the end of which there is a single in-person exam.
+Many healthcare professionals in Tajikistan receive their degrees in medicine via a two-year university correspondence course, at the end of which there is a single in-person exam.
 It is understood that the cash turned in to the proctor determines the grade rather than the actual exam result.
 This is one of numerous factors contributing to the low quality of healthcare in Tajikistan.

 The universal corruption in Tajikistani universities is part of the reason that no universities in the country are internationally accredited.
 Unfortunately, it is also common in secondary and even elementary schools.
-Teachers or professors who require more bribes from their students are able to bribe their supervisors more and receive promotions whereas teachers or professors who do not accept or offer bribes can be overlooked for promotion or simply fired to be replaced with someone that has bribed school officials.
+Teachers or professors who require more bribes from their students are able to bribe their supervisors more and receive promotions whereas teachers or professors who do not accept or offer bribes can be overlooked for promotion or simply fired to be replaced with someone who has bribed school officials.
 Since all university qualifications are merely purchased, professors and teachers often have no knowledge of their field or teaching ability.